Using a range bar chart and visualizing a project schedule (Gantt like chart)

 3.2.
 Creating the chart

-Re-Visualize the table into a Range Bar chart.
+Re-Visualize your data into a Range Bar chart.

 Re-Visualize into a Range Bar chart